mbarbin/fpath-base/README.md

 ## Usage

-The intended usage is to open the module `Fpath_extended`, and keep on simply using `Fpath` as usual.
+The intended usage is to open the module `Fpath_base`, and keep on simply using `Fpath` as usual.

 ## Motivations